Online Resource Allocation with Average Budget Constraints: Problem Setup

-In the rest of the paper, we will delve into the scenario where the $\alpha$-cost $a^{(1)}, \cdots, a^{(T)}$ are independent and identically distributed (i.i.d.) random variables sampled from a distribution $\cD$.
-In alignment with the literature on online resource allocation, we will also call $a^{(t)}$ the \textit{arrivals}.
-At each time $t$, \textit{accepting/rejecting the arrival $a^{(t)}$} would be equivalent to $X^{(t)}=1/0$ or \textit{rejecting/not rejecting the null $H_0^{(t)}$}.
-In order to cause less confusion, we will only use the term \textit{arrivals}, \textit{$\alpha$-cost} and \textit{$\alpha$-budget} without referring to the underlying multiple testing problem in the remainder of the text.

-We first point out that the problem (\ref{eq:FDR_reform}) can be solved by dynamic programming (\DP).
-Let $h(t,p)$ denote the expected number of rejections if the experimenter starts at time $t$ and have $B$ as the budget in hand.
+We first point out that the problem (\ref{eq:knapsack}) can be solved by dynamic programming (\DP).
+Let $h(t,B)$ denote the expected reward if the decision maker starts at time $t$ and have $B$ as the budget in hand.
 Then the Bellman equation can be written as

 with boundary condition